jpsferreira/UMAT-ABAQUS/README.md

 3 directories
 ```

-* src - files to build UMAT
+* src - files to build your UMAT file.
 * sym - examples of analytical derivations of the constitutive relations
 * test_in_abaqus - example to test the UMAT file in abaqus environment